Cellulosic ethanol: Microbial fermentation

-Recently, engineered yeasts have been described efficiently fermenting xylose, and arabinose, and even both together.
+In the first decade of the 21st century, engineered yeasts have been described efficiently fermenting xylose, and arabinose, and even both together.
 Yeast cells are especially attractive for cellulosic ethanol processes because they have been used in biotechnology for hundreds of years, are tolerant to high ethanol and inhibitor concentrations and can grow at low pH values to reduce bacterial contamination.

 Combined hydrolysis and fermentation

 Some species of bacteria have been found capable of direct conversion of a cellulose substrate into ethanol.
 One example is Clostridium thermocellum, which uses a complex cellulosome to break down cellulose and synthesize ethanol.
 However, C. thermocellum also produces other products during cellulose metabolism, including acetate and lactate, in addition to ethanol, lowering the efficiency of the process.
 Some research efforts are directed to optimizing ethanol production by genetically engineering bacteria that focus on the ethanol-producing pathway.

 Gasification process (thermochemical approach)

 The gasification process does not rely on chemical decomposition of the cellulose chain (cellulolysis).
 Instead of breaking the cellulose into sugar molecules, the carbon in the raw material is converted into synthesis gas, using what amounts to partial combustion.
 The carbon monoxide, carbon dioxide and hydrogen may then be fed into a special kind of fermenter.
 Instead of sugar fermentation with yeast, this process uses Clostridium ljungdahlii bacteria.
 This microorganism will ingest carbon monoxide, carbon dioxide and hydrogen and produce ethanol and water.
 The process can thus be broken into three steps: